nuriC0/c8-clutch-pressure/README.md

 Are you electronically competent ?

 Well this writeup is for you...\
-I will guide you through the process of constructing a controller and offer you code that can serve as a starting point.

 I will **not**  show you how to
 * Get to TCM (there are plenty of directions out there)